-A tattoo, a peculiar chair in Baltimore and the zany power of the internet
+A tattoo, a peculiar chair in Baltimore and the zany power of the Internet

 The group went wild.

-Her post was quickly flooded with comments asserting that the chair, which had been at the store for less than a month, was destined to belong to DelFavero, who lives in Syracuse, N.Y.
+Her post was quickly flooded with comments asserting the chair, which had been at the store for less than a month, was destined to belong to DelFavero, who lives in Syracuse, N.Y.

 “People were begging me to make a GoFundMe and said they wanted to donate,” said DelFavero, who works as an auto mechanic.
 “I was thinking I would call the place and buy the chair myself; I wasn’t even looking for donations, but I realized within minutes that people really just wanted to be a part of this.”